 - 23. Article 4 Directions are a tool used by local authorities to remove national permitted development rights, if warranted and supported by robust evidence. - 24.
 The Government supports the use of Article 4 Directions in a "highly targeted way" to protect core high street areas whilst not restricting the ability for much needed housing to be delivered. - 25.
 The Council has a number of Article 4 Directions in place.
-The most relevant to this study relate to Article 4 Directions that has been in place since November 2022, which removes the permitted development rights that would result in the loss of commercial or associated sui generis uses for residential use from: - parts of Reading Town Centre; - the entirety of all district and local centres; and - all of the Core Employment Areas and a number of other commercial areas.
+The most relevant to this study relate to Article 4 Directions that has been in place since November 2022, which removes the permitted development rights that would result in the loss of commercial or associated sui generis uses for residential use from: - key shopping streets within of Reading Town Centre; - key retail frontages in the district and local centres; and - parts of the Core Employment Areas that would otherwise be subject to permitted development rights.